-Before deciding if an Appointeeship is the right choice, you will have a social care needs assessment.
+Before deciding if an Appointeeship is the right choice, you will have a needs assessment.
 Your social worker will discuss the options with you and make a referral if it is appropriate and in your best interest.

 If the Client Finance Team is appointed they will:

 - Plan for future spend, such as holidays or furniture

 - Make sure you have enough money for day-to-day needs